 Let us introduce the notation $[j]=\{1,\ldots,j\}$ for $j \in \mathbb{N}$, and for any nonempty $S \subseteq [p]$, let $X_S \in \R^{n \times |S|}$ be the submatrix of $X$ consisting of the those columns indexed by $S$.

-Given a grid of tuning parameters $\lambda_1 > \cdots > \lambda_L$, for each $k \in [K]$ and $l \in [L]$ we perform optimisation \eqref{eq:regress_general} with $\lambda = \lambda_l$ regressing only on those variables indexed by $S_k$, i.e.\ with $X_{S_k}$ in place of $X$, to give a vector of coefficient estimates $\hat{\beta}^{k,l} \in \R^p$ with $\hat{\beta}^{k,l}_j = 0$ for all $j \notin S_k$.
+Given a grid of tuning parameters $\lambda_1 > \cdots > \lambda_L$, for each $k \in [K]$ and $l \in [L]$ we perform optimisation \eqref{eq:regress_general} with $\lambda = \lambda_l$ and regressing only on those variables indexed by $S_k$, i.e.\ with $X_{S_k}$ in place of $X$, to give a vector of coefficient estimates $\hat{\beta}^{k,l} \in \R^p$ with $\hat{\beta}^{k,l}_j = 0$ for all $j \notin S_k$.
 If our ordering were informative in that for large $k$, $S_k$ contained the set of important variables, regressions performed on $S_k$ would be unhampered by the potentially large number of unimportant variables in $[p] \setminus S_k$.
 For example, it may be the case that conditions on the design matrix such as the irrepresentable condition \citep{zhao2006model} or the compatibility condition \citep{van2009conditions} that guarantee the Lasso performs well are met by $X_{S_k}$ but not the full design matrix $X$.
 Our new tuning parameter is the pair $(k,l)$, which we typically select by cross-validation.

-One potential issue with the approach outlined above are that particularly if $K$ is large, the computational burden of performing the $K \times L$ regressions may be large.
-We now explain how for both ridge regression and Lasso-type penalties, the computation can be organised so the cost is manageable even with large-scale data.
+One potential issue with the approach outlined above is that particularly if $K$ is large, the computational burden of performing the $K \times L$ regressions may be large.
+We now explain how for both ridge regression and sparsity inducing penalties such as the Lasso, the computation can be organised so the cost is manageable even with large-scale data.